Characterization of Real-time Haptic Feedback from Multimodal Neural Network-based Force Estimates during Teleoperation: METHODS

 \subsection{Demonstration of Teleoperation with Force Feedback}

-In our experiments, the VS-EF network exhibited the best transparency and stability characteristics overall.
-To demonstrate the performance of the network under actual teleoperation, a human teleoperated the SSM with force feedback.
-They performed a series of slow and fast palpations and retractions on the artificial tissue in the three Cartesian degrees-of-freedom over 35\,s, with the VS-EF network running at 60\,Hz.
+To demonstrate the capability of neural network-based force estimation for closed-loop force feedback in teleoperation, we chose to prioritize a network that had the best stability as opposed to transparency.
+A human teleoperated the SSM with force feedback and performed a series of slow and fast palpations and retractions on the artificial tissue in the three Cartesian degrees of freedom over 52\,s.